 situated in shady areas and have the panel out in the sun gathering power.

 From lighting pathways to lighting up ponds, the possibilities are endless, and a well-lit garden can look stunning.

 The true romantic in the garden, you just can't beat the mesmerising glow given off by a flickering candle.
-Tea-lights are good but tend to only last for around 4-6 hours, so for longer lasting light use a pillar or 'church' candle in a windproof lantern.
-Even a light breeze will make your candle burn quicker, so to prolong the life of your light treat yourself to a specially designed garden candle holder.
+Tea-lights are good but tend to only last for around 4-6 hours, so for longer-lasting light use a pillar or 'church' candle in a windproof lantern.
+Even a light breeze will make your candle burn quicker, so to prolong the life of your light treats yourself to a specially designed garden candle holder.

 Unlike electric lights, candles can also give off a lovely scent and specific garden scents are available.
 If you need to keep away those pesky biting insects Citronella candles are very useful.